jloboguapo/Celerion-Nights/README.md

-# Celerion-Nights
+# Fortrea-in-the-storm
-Like the cowtown-twintail-check but for studies at Celerion
+Project to email me the studies currently available at Fortrea